kckenneth/Elasticsearch/README.md

 tcp6       0      0 :::9300                 :::*                    LISTEN      10598/java
 tcp6       0      0 :::22                   :::*                    LISTEN      1242/sshd
 ```
 So the elasticsearch program is up and running and listening at the port `9200`.
 So we're good to go.
 There are two ways to test the elasticsearch.
-You can go to your local brower (your laptop) or you can test from the virtual server you're now in.
+You can go to your local browser (your laptop) or you can test from the virtual server you're now in.

 ### 1. Check from the browser
 ```